Leadership

 - A written leadership philosophy keeps you consistent when pressure tempts you to drift.

-- Servant leadership and the 5 levels of leadership are frameworks, not personalities, use them as lenses.
+- Servant leadership and the 5 levels of leadership are frameworks, not personalities, so use them as lenses.

 What Is Leadership Development Areas?

 The trap is treating them as a checklist.
-Real growth comes from picking two or three areas that block you right now and going deep, not collecting badges across all of them at once.
-Our wider leadership skills hub maps how these pieces fit together.
+Real growth comes from picking two or three areas for leadership development that block you right now and going deep, not collecting badges across all of them at once.

-Most frameworks group these areas into self-leadership, leading others, and leading the organization.
+Most frameworks group these areas of leadership into self-leadership, leading others, and leading the organization.
 You earn the right to the third only after the first two are solid, which is why young managers who skip ahead tend to stall.

-Leadership Development Areas Explained
+10 Key Leadership Development Areas Explained

-1. Self-awareness and emotional regulation
+1. Self-awareness and emotional intelligence

-2. Communication that lands
+2. Communication skills that land

 Clarity is a leadership skill, not a personality trait.
 The strongest leaders repeat the priority until they are sick of it, then repeat it once more, because the team is only hearing it for the second time.